phax/smp-query-webapp/README.md

 This project is part of my Peppol solution stack.
 See https://github.com/phax/peppol for other components and libraries in that area.

+## News and Noteworthy

+2025-07-21
+* Extended the truststore to contain Peppol PKI G3 CAs as well

 ## Supported query APIs

 * SMP query all document types of a participant